Updates|COVID-19 Fund

 • Blue Ribbon Taskforce, comprised of local Club leaders charged with providing input on the safety direction and key safety initiatives

-• Mental Health First Aid, a national program that teaches skills to recognize and respond to signs of mental illness and substance abuse
+• Mental Health First Aid, is a national program that teaches skills to recognize and respond to signs of mental illness and substance abuse

 • Crisis Text Line, a confidential text message service for youth in times of crisis